 If a privately owned startup is worth over $1 billion (around £764 million), it’s a unicorn.
 First coined by venture capitalist Aileen Lee, the term ‘unicorn’ has gone from an obscure business term to a widely-used threshold for startup success.

 How many unicorns are there in the UK?

 There are, at the time of publication, 41 unicorn startups in the UK, representing a 128% increase in just 18 months since the autumn 2020.
 These UK unicorns include household names like BrewDog, Starling Bank, Monzo and Gymshark:

 What is an exited unicorn?

 Some startups like FarFetch, Funding Circle and Just Eat were valued at $1 billion or more, and have since ‘exited.’
 An exit happens when an investor or investors sell their stake in a company.
 If a startup goes public, then investors can ‘exit’ their stake in the company by selling shares on the open market.
-Exited unicorns in the UK are:
+As of March 2022, there are 14 exited unicorns in the UK:

 - Just Eat

 - Funding Circle

 How many unicorns are there outside the UK?